keegoid/qc/README.md

 ## Usage

 Run the main program with `./qc.sh`
-Optionally run `./sudoers.sh` if you want to increase the sudo timeout which is set to 15 minutes by default.
+Optionally run `sudo ./sudoers.sh` if you want to increase the sudo timeout which is set to 15 minutes by default.

 ## License